 By visiting this site, you accept our terms and conditions.

-André Fusat had owned land in Caderousse since 1900.
+André Fusat had owned land in Caderousse.
 When he died in 1920, his wife Eugénie, alone with her two sons Ernest and Joseph, remarried Félix Vidal, a winegrower in Châteauneuf-du-Pape.
 The alliance of these two families gave birth to the estate.

 Ernest and his brother, then his daughter Huguette and her husband Gilbert Boutin have never ceased to develop the estate.